mirrexagon/espressobin-nix/README.md

 - `V7_2GB `
 - `V5_2GB `

-eg. To build for the V7 1GB board, run `nix-build -A pkgsCross.aarch64-multiplatform.ubootEspressobinImages_V7_1GB`
+eg. To build for the V7 1GB board, run `nix build --experimental-features 'nix-command flakes' github:mirrexagon/espressobin-nix#ubootEspressobinImages_V7_1GB`

-### Flashing
+### Flashing from the original bootloader
 Adapted from the USB stick instructions from http://wiki.espressobin.net/tiki-index.php?page=Update+the+Bootloader

 1. Copy `result/flash-image.bin` to a USB stick.